project-sunbird/project-sunbird.github.io/pages/features-documentation/math_function.md

     </td>
     </tr>
   <tr>
-    <td>The <b>Symbol</b> tab displays the list of letters in Greek and Hebrew, the binary opeartions and relational symbols, different styles of arrows and other related symbols
+    <td>The <b>Symbol</b> tab displays the list of letters in Greek and Hebrew, binary opeartions and relational symbols, different styles of arrows and other related symbols
     <br>1.Select <b>Symbol</b> tab
     <br>2.Select the type of symbol from the dropdown
     <br>3.Select the symbol